-The growth rates generated from these approaches are then entered into a simulation model that calculates liability for taxpayers included in the most recent study file, which currently reports information from insurance tax returns for the 2007 tax year.
-Liability is simulated from a 2007 base for years that have already occurred (i.e. 2008 and 2009).
-Model results are adjusted by comparing them to publicly available industry estimates and to known cash results for those years.
+The growth rates generated from these approaches are then entered into a simulation model that calculates liability for taxpayers included in the most recent study file, which currently reports information from insurance tax returns for the 2010 tax year.
+Liability is simulated from a 2010 base for years that have already occurred (i.e., 2011 and 2012).
+Model results are adjusted by comparing them to actual cash results for those years.